hostmobility/documentation/docs/interfaces/analog.md

 ---

 ## Overview
-Many of our platforms has analog inputs and beside **MX4** we use standard iio more about it can be found from this link [Industrial Input/Output (iio) framework](https://wiki.analog.com/software/linux/docs/iio/iio).
-You can access the adc from `sysfs` with typycal path /sys/bus/iio/devices/iio\:device*/
+Many of our products have analog inputs.
+On the MX-4 platform they are accessible under `/opt/hm/pic_attributes/` (see below).
+Otherwise we use the standard [Linux Industrial I/O Subsystem](https://wiki.analog.com/software/linux/docs/iio/iio).
+You can then access the ADC from `sysfs`, typically `/sys/bus/iio/devices/iio\:device*/`.

 ## Platform specific